techiemow/task-/task-7/Readme.md

-Using this link Rest Countries Date :https://restcountries.com/v3.1/all I have solved the following problems using array functions
+Using this link Rest Countries Data :https://restcountries.com/v3.1/all I have solved the following problems using array functions

 1-Get all the countries from Asia continent /region using Filter function 2-Get all the countries with a population of less than 2 lakhs using Filter function